arieltraver/rusty_locks/README.md

     * main.rs contains our code for the frequency calculator.
     * text folder contains various txt files for testing:
         * mobydict.txt: a full version of the book downloaded from https://gist.github.com/StevenClontz/4445774.
+        * example.txt: a file containing words starting with non-alphabetical characters
         * test_1.txt: a text file containing words or phrases separated by newlines.
         * test_2.txt: a text file containing a poem.
         * manymoby.txt: a file containing many copies of mobydict.txt.